omidfarhang/omid.dev/content/posts/2010-04-15-subdomains-defaced-on-the-telegraph-website.en.md

 Both pages play some music – “The Lonely Shepard”, from a .ru domain (you'll also notice a rather bizarre link to a Top Gear: Romania clip hosted on Youtube).
 I put the text into Google Translate and (of course) it isn’t perfect, but you’ll get the gist of it:

-_“We tried to see how some &#8220;garbage&#8221; as you try to mock his country.
+_“We tried to see how some “garbage” as you try to mock his country.
-Let us create a completely different picture from the real one, and calling us &#8220;Romanian Gypsies&#8221; disseminating gender issues still_
+Let us create a completely different picture from the real one, and calling us “Romanian Gypsies” disseminating gender issues still_

 _If you had the nerve to angry an entire country, know that we will not stop here!
 Romania_